maxbeier/tawian-frontend/README.md

 import 'typeface-cousine';
 ```

-To use the icons, you have to place [icons.svg](https://raw.githubusercontent.com/tawian/tawian-frontend/master/icons.svg) at the root of your public path (or anywhere else and adjust the path in the icons svg code).
+To use the icons, you have to place [icons.svg](https://raw.githubusercontent.com/tawian/tawian-frontend/master/icons.svg) at the root of your public path (or anywhere else and adjust the path in the icons svg code) or inline them in your HTML to make them work in Edge.

 ## Preview